Board Certified Psychiatrist · Author · Host of What Patients Say

 Breaking the Loop: A Clinical Workshop on Quieting an Overactive Mind

 An interactive workshop format where participants learn and practice the core tools from Stop the Loop.
-Cognitive defusion, the worry window, Name-Breathe-Return, and the daily reset practice.
+Cognitive defusion, the worry window, Identify-Breathe-Return, and the daily reset practice.
 Leaves every participant with an immediately usable toolkit.

 90 min – 3 hrs · Workshop · Includes workbook materials